boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-app-manageability.md

 Approaches based on middleboxes are generally not recommended due to their inherent limitations, in terms of performance, scalability, redundancy, etc. Specifically, if the management and operation of such middleboxes remain unclear, that motivate operational issues and responsibilities.
 Furthermore, it is important to note that any middlebox could not necessarily cover an entire service end-to-end, thus **producing only partial observations which could not be sufficiently good at the time of generating appropriate signals**.

-The NRLP solution does not require such middleboxes but the consideration about partial observability applies.
-That concern can be softened by cascaded NLRP design.
-However, network integration of such appraoch is to be further elaborated.

 ## Service Considerations: Application Diversity & Realistic Assessment